 - You pay your tax bill and all associated interest and penalties in full.

-While it may seem hard to believe, the IRS does not want to have to deal with garnishing your wages any more than you do.
-So, there are several ways you can stop a wage garnishment even after it has been initiated.
-Here are some methods of stopping a wage garnishment:
+The IRS does not want to have to deal with wage garnishment any more than you do.
+As such, there are several ways to stop it even after the process starts.

 - Pay your tax debt in full.